Scorpil/monico/README.md

 log_level="INFO"
 ```

 When configuration is created, run `monic setup` to initialize the database.
-In future, to re-initialize the database use `monic setup --force` (this will destroy all your data!).
+In future, to re-initialize the database use `monic setup --force` (careful, this will destroy all pre-existing data!).

 ## Simple Execution